Skip to Content

 If you visit the iconic “Welcome to Fabulous Las Vegas” sign, you’ll likely see photographers ready to snap tourist photos.

-While there’s commonly a line that forms for the non-official photographer, you can feel comfortable skipping it.
-Walk right up and take your own pictures.
+While there’s often a line for the non-official photographer, you can feel comfortable skipping it.
+Walk right up and take your own pictures at a slight angle (pictured below).

-Welcome to Fabulous Las Vegas sign during the day
+The Welcome to Fabulous Las Vegas sign with a blue sky in the background.

 Currently, the CNF can be found (and avoided) at Beer Park, Alexxa’s, Cabo Wabo, and Chayo Mexicano to name a few spots.